 We have now tracked the global average cart abandonment rate for 13 years.
 Sadly, little has improved in those years, and the average cart abandonment rate currently sits at 68.8%.
 Stop for a second to consider that: after having gone through the trouble of finding a product and adding it to their cart, a whopping 2 out of 3 users choose to abandon their purchase.

-Today we’re therefore launching a new and completely revised version of our Checkout Usability study.
+We’re therefore launching a completely revised version of our Checkout Usability study.
 This new usability study is the result of 7 years worth of e-commerce checkout research – testing live production sites of major brands with real end-users – to figure out why those 68.8% of shopping carts are abandoned, and what e-commerce sites can do to improve this abysmal statistic.

-The findings in the study are based on qualitative usability testing with 272 test subject / site sessions following the “Think Aloud” protocol (1:1 moderated testing), a large-scale eye-tracking study of checkout flows, two rounds of checkout benchmarking more than 850 checkout steps, and four quantitative studies with a total of 6,052 participants.
+The findings in the study are based on qualitative usability testing with 272 test subject / site sessions following the “Think Aloud” protocol (1:1 moderated testing), a large-scale eye-tracking study of checkout flows, two rounds of checkout benchmarking more than 850 checkout steps, and nine quantitative studies with a total of 11,777 participants.

 Despite testing leading e-commerce sites, the subjects encountered 2,700+ instances of checkout usability issues.
 It’s these hiccups that, along with the quantitative data, have been analyzed and distilled into the 134 checkout usability guidelines that constitute the backbone of this study.

 Now in all fairness, a large portion of cart abandonments are simply a natural consequence of how users browse e-commerce sites – it is users doing window shopping, price comparison, saving items for later, exploring gift options, etc. These are largely unavoidable cart abandonments.